Have you ever walked around the markets in South-East Asia thinking, boy this stuff is so cheap I could sell this for 5 or more times back home?

 I have never had to urge to own a motorbike in the UK but when in SE Asia riding around town exploring new places on a bike is amazing fun.
 Although it can be some what scary at times with the insane traffic!

 You can’t help but admire the craftsmanship that goes into these products.

 We spent quite some time there watching them work and checking out the hundreds of different products they produced.

 I picked around 35-40 decorative candle sets and vases of different styles and sizes.
 All in all, I had around 400 items, thinking that buying in bulk ultimately saved on shipping costs on a per-unit basis.

 I thought I was being clever, but this back-fired as you will discover later.

-Shortly after placing my order I meet a really nice couple (Richard from the UK and Jing from Thailand) who were also living in my condo for a month.
-We ended taking a few trips to Hang Dong after hearing my excitement of entering the import/export business.
+Shortly after placing my order, I meet a really nice couple (Richard from the UK and Jing from Thailand) who were also living in my condo for a month.
+We ended taking a few trips to Hang Dong after hearing my excitement about entering the import/export business.

 We thought, why not give these a try too.
 If these sell we could focus on the high-end market and not the market stalls.

 Stock ordered.
 Packing my bags, back to the UK